Why is this essential?

-“Forgotten crises” refer to protracted conflict situations, but can also refer to crises resulting from the cumulative effect of recurring natural hazards, or even a combination of the two.
+The term “forgotten crises” refers to protracted conflict situations.
+It can also refer to crises resulting from the cumulative effect of recurring natural hazards or a combination of the two.

-The “forgotten crises” usually concern minorities within a country.
-The living conditions of these groups of people are below the country average.
+The “forgotten crises” often concern minorities within a country.
+The living conditions of these groups of people tend to be below the country average.

 Forgotten Crises Assessment